awslabs/graphstorm/docs/source/cli/graph-construction/single-machine-gconstruct.rst

 ...................................................................

 * **-\-conf-file**: (**Required**) the path of the configuration JSON file.
 * **-\-num-processes**: the number of processes to process the data simulteneously.
 Default is 1.
-Increase this number can speed up data processing.
+Increase this number can speed up data processing, but will also increase the CPU memory consumption.
 * **-\-num-processes-for-nodes**: the number of processes to process node data simulteneously.
 Increase this number can speed up node data processing.
 * **-\-num-processes-for-edges**: the number of processes to process edge data simulteneously.
 Increase this number can speed up edge data processing.
 * **-\-output-dir**: (**Required**) the path of the output data files.